 I hold to conservative values and harbor a deep and undying love for my country, despite its faults.
 I stand against abortion and homosexuality as well as other “progressive” agendas.

-I am an enthusiastic (albeit slow) reader, and have been since the age of two.
+I have been a devoted (albeit slow) reader since the age of two.
 I love books because they serve as a window to other worlds, cultures, and histories; and I have always admired the talented people who were able to bring those windows to life by means of the written word.
-The following is a list of my very favorite books, all of which I would carry with me always if I could.
+The following is a list of my very favorite books.
 (For a similar, more thoughtful list, see here.)

 - Pride and Prejudice | Jane Austen